Estate & Charitable Planning

 - “529 College Savings Plans,” Ohio CLE Institute, June 2002

 - “Recent Developments in the Law Regarding Post-Mortem Rights of Unsecured Creditors of an Estate in Non-Probate Assets,” Estate Planning, Probate and Trust Law Section of the Cleveland Bar Association, March 2001

 - “Planning for Education, Uncle Sam Can Help,” Cleveland Estate Planning Institute, October 1999

 - “Effective Use of Limited Powers of Appointment,” Problems in Probate, Ohio State Bar Association CLE Program, March 1999

-- Selected for inclusion in The Best Lawyers in America© 2017-2023 for Nonprofit/Charities Law and Trusts & Estates; named the Best Lawyers® 2024 Nonprofit/Charities Law “Lawyer of the Year” in Cleveland
+- Selected for inclusion in The Best Lawyers in America© 2017-2024 for Nonprofit/Charities Law and Trusts & Estates; named the Best Lawyers® 2024 Nonprofit/Charities Law “Lawyer of the Year” in Cleveland

-- Ranked in Band 2 in Chambers High Net Worth 2022 for Private Wealth Law in Ohio
+- Ranked in Band 2 in Chambers High Net Worth 2020 and 2023 for Private Wealth Law in Ohio

 - American College of Trust and Estate Counsel (ACTEC), Fellow

 - Ohio State Bar Association Certified Specialist in Estate Planning, Trust & Probate Law